Income Tax Balance Due

 - If you are filing your return using software, send the documents to one of the addresses in document IN-413.A-V, Information for Software Users: Personal Income Tax Return.

-- The remittance slip that you can print with commercial software can only be used to pay your balance by mail.
-It cannot be used to pay your balance in person at a financial institution.
+- Remittance slips printed using commercial software can only be used to pay your balance by mail.
+They cannot be used to pay your balance in person at a financial institution.

 - If your financial institution refuses to honour your cheque because there are insufficient funds in your account, a $35 fee will be added to your debt.
 The fee is payable as of the date your payment was refused and bears interest as of that date.

-Use the online service in My Account for individuals for viewing your statement of account to see the amount of your income tax balance due for the current taxation year.
+Use the online service in My Account for individuals for viewing your statement of account to see your balance due for the current taxation year.